gmvoit/just-the-docs/fitting_data/InputParameters.md

 The [Essentials](Essentials) page presents a simple example with four degrees of freedom $(P_0,v_\varphi,r_{\rm s}, \alpha)$ describing a power-law atmosphere in an NFW potential well.
 Expanding that example using all four parameters of a double power-law atmosphere yields a model with seven degrees of freedom $(P_0,v_\varphi,r_{\rm s},\alpha_{\rm in},\alpha_{\rm out},\alpha_{\rm tr},r_\alpha)$.
 Users can reduce those degrees of freedom to five by keeping $\alpha_{\rm tr}$ fixed and by choosing to make $r_\alpha$ a constant multiple of $r_{\rm s}$.

 {: .note}
-The double power-law atmosphere model given above is equivalent to what the astronomical literature sometimes calls a "generalized NFW model."
+The double power-law atmosphere model is equivalent to what the astronomical literature sometimes calls a "generalized NFW model."

 ### NFW Halo + Central Galaxy